If you are travelling with a radiation monitor, it is recommended that you also bring a control monitor.

 Why is travelling with a control monitor important?

 When you travel for work, the background radiation level at your destination is likely to be different from that of your usual workplace.
-In Australia, the average annual background radiation is approximately 1.7 mSv, but this can vary greatly depending on the location.
+On average, Australians are exposed to 1.7 mSv of radiation per year from natural sources.
 Internationally, background levels can be much higher.
-To ensure that your occupational dose assessments are accurate and dependable, it's essential to subtract the appropriate background radiation contribution recorded on the travel control monitor from your personal monitor.
+By keeping the control monitor with the personal monitor, dose assessments are more accurate and dependable.

 What are potential sources of radiation during travel?